Anindya-Prithvi/dbms-PROject/README.md

   For developing the backend use `npm i -g nodemon` and once it is done, fire up a shell and run `npm serve`.
 This should get the backend live and have some form of crash protection.
 If you don't want it, just use `npm start`.
 - Run the frontend (dev mode)
   Fire up a shell and run `ng serve`.
 Enjoy the webpage!
 And make pull requests.
+- Please note, you might (most probably) encounter Set-Cookie errors if your browser is super strict or you are using incognito.